 I hope that this Slow Cooker Split Pea Soup is yet another recipe that you'll be able to add to your arsenal of easy, tasty, healthy meals that will please your family while fitting into your busy schedule!

 - Corn & Potato Chowder with Ham

 Slow Cooker Split Pea Soup

-- 16 ounces dried green split peas, rinsed and drained
+- 1 pound (16 ounces) dried green split peas, rinsed & drained

 - 2 cups diced ham

 - 2 cups shredded carrots